 “It’s easy to take each other for granted when consumed by the daily grind of everyday living.
 Romance can get forgotten when there’s work to do and children to raise and dishes to wash.
 Valentine’s Day can act as a reminder to take pause and appreciate the special person or people in your life [source].”

-While Valentines Day serves as a great reminder to honour the one that you love, your relationship will be stronger and happier if you make the effort to stay connected throughout the entire year.
+But you don’t leave romance to just one day of the year.
+Your relationship will be stronger and happier if you make the effort to stay connected throughout the entire year.

 “Sorry, I can’t tonight, it’s date night.”